KeyvanMH/Online-Doctor-Appointment/documentation.md

 Doctors can upload a profile picture using a POST request to `/OnlineDoctorAppointment/back/doctorDashboard/changeProfile`.
 The image should be in JPEG format and below 1MB in size.

 ## Update Doctor Information
-Update the doctor's information by sending a PUT request to `/OnlineDoctorAppointment/back/doctorDashboard/changeProfile`.
+Update the doctor's information by sending a PUT request to `/OnlineDoctorAppointment/back/doctorDashboard/changeProfile?first_name=hosseinh`, after the "?" write whatever data needs to be changed.
 Include the desired changes in the URL parameters.

 ## Search Engine
 Utilize the search engine by sending a POST request to `/OnlineDoctorAppointment/back/onlineReservation/searchEngine/searchEngine`.
 The API returns a JSON array based on the provided input, with the option to specify sorting criteria.